microsoft/presidio/docs/monitoring_logging.md

 - Open your browser at http://localhost:5601

-- TODO: continue when we have the logs
+- After initilization of kibana index, switch to the "Discover" tab and search for presidio specific logs.

 ### Service Level Metrics and Distributed Tracing